The Role of Marketing in Imagining a Better Post-Pandemic World: Addressing Structural Disparities, Sustainability and Social Change

 - Please submit with a PDF document

-- At the time of submission via Ex Ordo, the submitter will be asked to provide complete contact information for all authors including name, mailing address, phone number, and email.
-All details, including the physical mailing addresses, are required.
+Atthe time of submission via Ex Ordo, the submitter will be asked to provide contact information for all authors including name, email and affiliation.

 Confirmation that your paper was submitted successfully will be sent via email to the submitter.

 Authors of accepted competitive papers have the option of publishing either an extended abstract or a full paper in the conference proceedings.
 Choosing to publish an Extended Abstract gives authors the option to submit the paper elsewhere for publication after the conference.

 Poster sessions provide an opportunity to share research in the working stage, i.e., with at least part of the data having been collected and analyzed, but not necessarily ready for submission to a journal.
 They are presented as part of poster sessions.
 Poster sessions can be particularly useful for getting input at intermediate stages of a research project.
 All poster abstract submissions must be directed to only one topic.

 By submitting a poster abstract, the author affirms that they will register for and appear at the conference to participate in the poster session.

 Prepare and submit an extended abstract in PDF format.
 Poster submissions must include the title and an extended abstract of 750-1000 words plus selected references.
 The abstract should summarize the research, including the conceptual framework, description of the method, data, results, and conclusions.
 Authors also have the option of including one table summarizing results and/or one figure (these also do not count against the word limit).

 In addition to the manuscript, please prepare brief descriptions clearly stating your (1) Research Question, (2) Method and Data used (not applicable for non-empirical papers), (3) Key Contributions, and (4) Summary of Findings.